My Recipes!

 Exploring NLP with Game of Thrones: Social Networks

 For this project, I wanted to explore the interactions between characters in the Game of Thrones Universe.
-Over the course of the show, relationships between characters change - friends become foes and aquaintances grow to form alliances.
+Over the course of the show, relationships between characters change - friends become foes and acquaintances grow to form alliances.
 My goal for this project was to pick up on the changes in these relationships by using Social Network Analysis (SNA).

 The resulting social network graph is shown Read On!